Hawa Al-Tagtaga

-Hawa al-Tagtaga (alternatively Hawa Jah Elrasool, حواء جاه الرسول, 1926 – 12 December 2012) was a Sudanese singer, composer and activist, who campaigned against British colonial rule.
+Hawa al-Tagtaga (alternatively Hawa Jah Elrasool, حواء جاه الرسول, 1926 — 10 December 2012) was a Sudanese singer, composer and activist, who campaigned against British colonial rule.
+She was of Fulani and Hausa descent.

-Biography and musical career
+Biography

 Al-Tagtaga was born in 1926 in El-Rahad, Abu-Dakna district in North Kordufan.
 Her father was a Sufi mystic and her mother a poet.
-From a young age, she wanted to be a singer, but her family were opposed to this and married her to a cousin, whom she later divorced, so that she could follow a career in music.
+From a young age, she wanted to be a singer, but her family were opposed to this and married her to a cousin, whom she later divorced so that she could follow a career in music.

-She moved to Khartoum, when she was fourteen-years old, and soon after her arrival, her singing was in demand for wedding parties.
-Her work developed into the wider role of the ghanaya - a woman who is responsible as a performer and singer for getting a bride ready for marriage, including teaching the bride to dance for the so-called henna party, while also bathing and massaging them and passing on information about sexual relations.
+She moved to Khartoum when she was fourteen-years old and soon after her arrival her singing was in demand for wedding parties.
+Her work developed into the wider role of the ghanaya - a woman who is responsible as a performer and singer for getting a bride ready for marriage, including teaching the bride to dance for the so-called henna party while also bathing and massaging them and passing on information about sexual relations.

-During World War II, she sang to entertain Sudanese soldiers.
+During World War II she sang to entertain Sudanese soldiers.
 There are two rumours about why her name changed: One that she was given the nickname by British authorities, as she was demonstrating in every major town; the other that her voice was likened to a specific type of palm tree.